proxy-wasm/proxy-wasm-go-sdk/doc/OVERVIEW.md

 *Wasm Service* is a type of plugins running in a singleton VM (i.e. only one instance exists in the Envoy main thread).
 It is mainly used for doing some extra work in parallel to Network or Http Filters such as aggregating metrics, logs, etc. Sometimes, such a singleton VM itself is also called *Wasm Service*.

 <img src="./images/terminology.png" width="1000">

+## Compilation flags

+To produce a wasm module compliant with the [Proxy-Wasm spec](https://github.com/proxy-wasm/spec) with the Go compiler, wasm modules must be compiled as [wasi reactors]() with the environment variables `GOOS=wasip1` and `GOARCH=wasm` and the build flag `-buildmode=c-shared`, which creates a wasi reactor in accordance with the [Go feature proposal](https://github.com/golang/go/issues/65199).

 ## Envoy configuration